|

 --token-id

-Specify what token to use and allow token PIN prompt to take
+Specify what token to use and allow the token PIN prompt to

-omitted, all available tokens (not protected by PIN) will be
+prompt.
+If omitted, all available tokens (not protected by

 --token-only

-Do not proceed further with action if token based keyslot
+Do not proceed further with the action if the token-based

-unlock failed.
-Without the option, action asks for passphrase
+keyslot unlock failed.
+Without the option, the action asks for

 It allows LUKS2 tokens protected by PIN to take precedence